wellspringcp/wellspring/09-legislature/09-02-legislative-process.md

 Should congress push legislation without consultation or without passing the consultant assessment, a cause of action at law, "*Rash and Incompetent Legislation*" shall avail itself to the people through the courts, **even if** the bill is not unconstitutional, and upon judgment proceeding against congress, the bill shall be unenforceable and stricken from the body of legislation; but no politician shall be outlawed, since the bill was not *unconstitutional*, but merely hastily passed.

-## The legislative process: Incentivizing individualist legislation
+## Steps: from an issue to a bill:

+The steps here were crafted both to discourage ambitious politicians from using the legislative process to build a career by passing unjustifiable laws as well as to incentivize individualist legislation.

 ### Nominating and possibly Recognizing an issue as requiring legislative attention.